ethereum/go-ethereum/README.md

 In a private network setting however, a single CPU miner instance is more than enough for practical purposes as it can produce a stable stream of blocks at the correct intervals without needing heavy resources (consider running on a single thread, no need for multiple ones either).
-To start a Geth instance for mining, run it with all your usual flags, extended by:
+To start a instance for mining, run it with all your usual flags, extended by:

 ```